fishheadwithchili/kikipounamu/README.md

 > *   **Platform Status**: Supports **Windows Native** and **WSL2**.
 Native Windows deployment is recommended for best compatibility.
 > *   **Media**: Commercial demo video coming soon.

+## ⚠️ Important Deployment Notice

+**One-Click Launcher is discontinued.
+Please follow the manual deployment guide.**

+I want to be transparent: I have spent far more time and effort than anticipated trying to create a "user-friendly" deployment solution.

+Current Status: I have created and verified a **Windows 11 Manual Deployment Guide**.
+I have navigated all the potential pitfalls myself.
+If you follow the steps strictly, deployment should succeed.

+**Before you begin, please understand:**

+1.  **System Complexity**: This is not a simple monolithic application.
+It is a distributed system consisting of roughly **10 modules**, with 5 core components (refer to the "3+2" architecture below).
+2.  **Enterprise Focus**: This project is fundamentally an Enterprise (To-B) infrastructure component, not a consumer-grade (To-C) "plug-and-play" application.
+3.  **No One-Click Launcher**: I attempted to build a one-click launcher, but the maintenance burden (version locking, broken download links, clean uninstallation) proved too high. **Therefore, I am no longer providing a one-click launcher.**

+**Conclusion**:
+If you are unable to follow the manual deployment guide, this project may not be suitable for your needs.

+Please consult the **[Windows 11 Deployment Guide](doc/WIN11_DEPLOYMENT_GUIDE.en.md)** or **[Linux Deployment Guide](doc/LINUX_DEPLOYMENT_GUIDE.en.md)** in the `doc` folder.
+Most issues you encounter will likely be due to environment mismatches.

 ## What is the "3+2" Architecture?

 The system consists of **3 Core Services** and **2 Infrastructure Dependencies**, collectively referred to as the "3+2" architecture.